 Search Engine Marketing: Questions About Google Ads You Need to Ask to Understand Your Data and Ad Spend!

-For online advertisers, it often seems that you have more Google Ads questions than you do answers–even for Google Ads experts.
+For online advertisers, it often seems that you have more Google Ads questions than you do answers — even if you’re a Google Ads expert.
 And, with good reason: it’s imperative to make the best decisions you can for your business.
-Regardless of the channels you use on Google Ads, you might have found yourself wondering what you can ask Google to do for you.
+Regardless of the channels you use Google Ads for, you may have found yourself wondering what you can ask Google to do for you.

-However, we have identified three crucial Google Ads questions you can ask your PPC professional–or even better, your rep at Google.
+There are three crucial Google Ads questions to ask your PPC professional — or even better, your rep at Google.

 The Best Questions to Ask Google

-To sum up the newest advancements in regards to Google’s Smart Shopping (and other Smart campaigns) in one phrase, they’re easier.
+To sum up the newest advancements in regards to Google Smart Shopping (and other Smart campaigns) in one phrase, they’re easier.
 Smart Shopping Campaigns (SSC) are easy to set up, simple to run (with smaller catalogs), and fairer to manage.
-This solution offers automated bid adjustments, audience selection, more accurate targeting–and much more.
+This solution offers automated bid adjustments, audience selection, more accurate targeting — and much more.
 These solutions are ideal for smaller businesses and teams who can’t manage the massive amount of data management that comes with traditional Ads campaigns.

-For instance, if you structure your shopping campaigns at the SKU-level, you will avoid sacrificing critical areas of growth, such as cutting out the ability to select audiences.
-Additionally, you’ll retain the ability to use device modifiers and negative keywords to your advantage.
+For instance, if you structure your shopping campaigns at the SKU level, you avoid sacrificing critical areas of growth, such as cutting out the ability to select audiences.
+Additionally, you retain the ability to use device modifiers and negative keywords to your advantage.
 You can even track from where your sales originate in the funnel.
-And, you can still take advantage of Google’s AI to drive search results based on predictive intent.
+And you can still take advantage of Google’s AI to drive search results based on predictive intent.

 2) How Does Google Utilize My Conversion Data to Optimize My Campaigns Outside of Ads?

 However, working with Google has tremendous potential and payoffs.
 Google reaches approximately 90% of all online users worldwide.
 In fact, they have an average of 63,000 searches per second.
-Hence, there is a reason why we love working with them for our customers at Finch.
-However, one thing we find very common in the digital advertising world is that Google isn’t the only company upon which advertisers like to serve ads.
+Hence, there’s a reason we love working with them for our customers at Finch.
+However, one thing we find very common in the digital advertising world is that Google isn’t the only company that advertisers like to use.

-Outside of the Google Network lie other profitable channels like various Demand Side Platforms (like Tradedesk, AppNexus, and Choozle), Microsoft Advertising (formerly Bing), Amazon, and multiple social media channels like Facebook/Instagram, LinkedIn, and Twitter.
-As of late, Google doesn’t communicate with these competitors–nor will they likely ever do so.
+Outside of the Google Network lie other profitable channels like various demand-side platforms (DSPs) (like Tradedesk, AppNexus, and Choozle), Microsoft Advertising (formerly Bing), Amazon, and multiple social media channels like Facebook/Instagram, LinkedIn, and Twitter.
+As of late, Google doesn’t communicate with these competitors — nor will they likely ever do so.
 But what does that mean for marketers who do use these other platforms?
-You may have noticed the “walled garden” among all your advertising channels.
-Which, naturally, limits growth potential in terms of your full-funnel scope.
+You may have noticed the “walled garden” among all your advertising channels, which naturally limits growth potential in terms of your full-funnel scope.

-Therefore, it’s up to marketers to find a solution to aggregate all their digital marketing campaign data together in one space.
+Therefore, it’s up to marketers to find a solution to aggregate all your digital marketing campaign data in one space.
 If you don’t, this situation leads to a potentially massive problem.
 There are only a finite amount of audiences to speak to, engage with, and convert.
-At some point, you will run out of prospects–or you won’t be able to scale above the status quo.
+At some point, you run out of prospects — or you won’t be able to scale above the status quo.
 You need a software solution to link all your campaign data together.
 You need something to give you the keys to your kingdom of data.

 3) What Can I Do to Get More Transparency Into My Google Data and How It Works?

 However, despite nearly 70% of consumers turning to Google Search, Maps, and YouTube (when browsing or searching for products/services), there remain more unanswered questions surrounding Google Ads.
-Even top PPC experts will have trouble telling you what metrics Google uses in bid-adjustments and targeting–and how it’s setting you apart from your competitors.
-But there is a solution for everything, including breaking down Google’s (and other advertising platforms’) Black Box: designing your campaigns with granular structure.
+Even top PPC experts have trouble telling you what metrics Google uses in bid-adjustments and targeting — and how it’s setting you apart from your competitors.
+But there is a solution for everything, including breaking down Google’s (and other advertising platforms’) black box: designing your campaigns with granular structure.

-The vast majority of leading marketers use strategic metrics to measure campaign efficacy.
+The vast majority of marketers use strategic metrics to measure campaign efficacy.

 Making data-driven decisions from strategic metrics is the priority of 89% of leading marketers.
 Google is aware that their customers are demanding more visibility into performance to guide decision-making.
 And that’s why their solutions optimize for media outcomes, driving more significant results for advertisers.

-If you’re curious about how Finch is continuing to partner with Google to provide online advertisers with a transparent, full-funnel approach to their data, attend our joint webinar!
-It’s live on February 4, 2020, at 11:00 AM (MST).
-Our collective efforts to drive results for intent-based marketing will be eye-opening.
+If you’re curious about how Finch is continuing to partner with Google to provide online advertisers with a transparent, full-funnel approach to their data, reach out to Finch.